vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 <a name="connecting-your-raspberry-pi" />
 # Connecting your Raspberry Pi2 or Pi3 to the Azure IoT Suite Remote Monitoring Solution

-This tutorial describes the process of taking your Microsoft Azure IoT Starter Kit for Raspberry Pi 2 and Pi 3, and using it to develop a temperature and humidity reader that can communicate with the cloud using the Raspbian OS and Microsoft Azure IoT SDK.
+This tutorial describes the process of taking your Microsoft Azure IoT Starter Kit for Raspberry Pi2 and Pi3, and using it to develop a temperature and humidity reader that can communicate with the cloud using the Raspbian OS and Microsoft Azure IoT SDK.
 For Windows 10 IoT Core samples, please visit [windowsondevices.com](http://www.windowsondevices.com/).

 ## Table of Contents